 smartgeber Logo

-Differences in Game Dev Programming
+Differences in Game Dev: Procedural vs OOP

-Letztes Update: 13.
-Mai 2025
+Letztes Update: 14.
+September 2025

-This article explores the differences between procedural and object-oriented programming in game development, focusing on code organization, asset management, and game mechanics.
+This article explores the fundamental differences between procedural and object-oriented programming in game development, focusing on code organization, asset management, and game mechanics.

 What are the differences between procedural and object-oriented programming in game development?